-In this post: Usage rights, digital photo files, photography permission forms, photo shoots, media or photo libraries, how to identify, name and label photos, limited and unlimited rights, copyrights, assignment of rights, recording a transfer, photo credits, photo courtesy, photo software.
+In this post: usage rights, digital photo files, photography permission forms, photo shoots, media or photo libraries, how to identify, name and label photos, limited and unlimited rights, copyrights, assignment of rights, recording a transfer, photo credits, photo courtesy, photo software.

-Usage rights or the provenance of each photo in your media library are just as important as the photos themselves .
+Usage rights or the provenance of each photo in your media library are just as important as the photos themselves.
 Ready to take on the second phase of your media library clean-up?
 This involves documenting usage rights of each of your images.

 When it comes to having all my photography paperwork, I go a little overboard making sure everything (including usage rights) is in order before using an image.
 I’ve heard too many horror stories involving copyright lawyers.
+I also know that six marketing managers into the future contractual requirements can be lost.

 Here are some basic elements that I encourage when documenting usage rights and setting up a digital library: